-- 1. Indicator Tracking Plan demonstrates that Lead Applicant is adequately able to track and monitor GHG emission reductions and other indicators. - 2.
-Applicant has identified methods they will use for tracking indicators for each Project Type. - 3.
-Indicator Tracking Plan has built-in costs associated with tracking data.

-Criteria: Displacement Avoidance Plan (DAP)

-- Includes comprehensive description of displacement vulnerability among existing households and small businesses. - 2.
-Proposal seeks to implement new policies to avoid displacement that align with risks identified in vulnerability assessment. - 3.
-Applicant has selected at least one (1) policy from at least three (3) of the policy categories listed in Table 2 to pursue to avoid displacement of existing households. - 4.
-Applicant has selected at least two (2) additional policies from either of the policy categories listed in Table 3 to pursue to protect small businesses from displacement.

-Criteria: Community Engagement Plan (CEP)

-- CEP presents clear plan used to identify needs of residents and key stakeholders from Project Area.

-- 2. Residents and key stakeholders were involved in the development and selection of Projects Types included in the Proposal.

-- a.
-Indicators included: number of residents, key stakeholders, and small business owners that attended meetings; number of community meetings held; establishment of advisory body or steering committee; number of residents and key stakeholders involved in Collaborative Stakeholder Structure; number of residents/key stakeholders; number of community-based organizations engaged in process; number and description of community engagement strategies used to reduce barriers to participation; description of decision-making processes/bodies that include community representation; and number of residents, businesses, and non-profit/community leaders with clear role in decision making processes.

-- 3. Provide detailed description and timeline of community engagement activities used for proposal development and proposed for project implementation.

-- 4. Applicants utilized at least three (3) of the recommended activities to inform community stakeholders about the TCC proposal development process and to solicit community stakeholder input:
+II.
+Transformative Requirements 30 Points Crit teria: Indicator Tracking Plan 5 Points 1.
+Indicator Tracking Plan demonstrates that Lead Applicant is adequately able to track and monitor GHG e reductions and other indicators. mission 2.
+Applicant has identified methods they will use for tracking indicators for each Project Type.
+3. Indicator Tracking Plan has built-in costs associated with tracking data.
+Crit teria: Displacement Avoidance Plan (DAP) 10 Points 1.
+Includes comprehensive description of displacement vulnerability among existing households and small businesses.
+2. Proposal seeks to implement new policies to avoid displacement that align with risks identified in vulneral assessment. bility 3.
+Applicant has selected at least one (1) policy from at least three (3) of the policy categories listed in Table pursue to avoid displacement of existing households. e 2 to 4.
+Applicant has selected at least two (2) additional policies from either of the policy categories listed in Tabl pursue to protect small businesses from displacement. e 3 to Cri teria: Community Engagement Plan (CEP) 10 Points 1.
+CEP presents clear plan used to identify needs of residents and key stakeholders from Project Area.
+2. Residents and key stakeholders were involved in the development and selection of Projects Types includ Proposal. ed in the a.
+Indicators included: number of residents, key stakeholders, and small business owners that atte meetings; number of community meetings held; establishment of advisory body or steering com number of residents and key stakeholders involved in Collaborative Stakeholder Structure; numl residents/key stakeholders; number of community-based organizations engaged in process; nur description of community engagement strategies used to reduce barriers to participation; descrip decision-making processes/bodies that include community representation; and number of reside businesses, and non-profit/community leaders with clear role in decision making processes. mittee; ber of nber and otion of 3.
+Provide detailed description and timeline of community engagement activities used for proposal developr proposed for project implementation. ment and 4.
+Applicants utilized at least three (3) of the recommended activities to inform community stakeholders abo TCC proposal development process and to solicit community stakeholder input: ut the

 - Public workshops/meetings

 - Door-to-door canvassing

 - House meetings

 - Established website and/or social media

 - Distributed flyers or other printed materials

 - Outreach to existing community groups

 - Surveys

 - Focus groups